carbon-language/carbon-lang/docs/design/generics/details.md

 #### Must be legal type argument constraints

-Now consider the case that the generic type parameter is going to be used as an argument to a parameterized type in a function body, not in the signature.
+Now consider the case that the symbolic facet parameter is going to be used as an argument to a parameterized type in a function body, not in the signature.
 If the parameterized type was explicitly mentioned in the signature, the implied constraint feature would ensure all of its requirements were met.
 The developer can create a trivial